W0lfySec/HTB-Writeups/Machines/Linux/Easy/Blocky/Blocky.md

         }
     }

-// We have sql root credentials !
+// We have credentials !

         this.sqlUser = "root";
         this.sqlPass = "8YsqfCTnvxAUeduzjNSXe22";